laravel-notification-channels/telegram/README.md

 >
 > Also note that your bot will not be able to send more than 20 messages per minute to the same group.
 >
 > If you go over the limit, you'll start getting `429` errors.
+The package automatically waits for the `retry_after` duration reported by Telegram and retries once (skipped when `retry_after` exceeds 60 seconds), but sustained bursts will still fail.
 For more details, refer Telegram Bots [FAQ](https://core.telegram.org/bots/faq#broadcasting-to-users).

 ```php
 use Illuminate\Support\Facades\Notification;